8x8c/ENHANCED-ONE-TIME-PAD/README.md

 # Perfectly Secure Encryption-

-just a html5 page (inline js) that is an ENHANCED One Time Pad- very nice.
+just a single html5 page (inline js) that is an ENHANCED One Time Pad- very nice.

+works in browser offline or online.

-You can easily implement the idea here in any other script/lang.
+you can easily implement the idea here in any other script/lang.

 details are on bottom of the html page.